Old Church Slavonic: First Bulgarian Empire

+There are also certain differences between the Preslav and Ohrid recensions.
+According to Huntley, the primary ones are the diverging development of the strong yers (Western: ъ > o (*) and ь > є (*), Eastern ъ and ь > *), and the palatalization of dentals and labials before front vowels in East but not West.
+These continue to be among the primary differences between Eastern Bulgarian and Western Bulgarian/Macedonian to this day.
+Moreover, two different styles (or redactions) can be distinguished at Preslav; Preslav Double-Yer (ъ ≠ ь) and Preslav Single-Yer (ъ = ь, usually > ь).

+The Preslav and Ohrid recensions are described in greater detail below:

 Preslav recension

-The manuscripts of the Preslav recension or "Eastern" variant are among the oldest of the Old Church Slavonic language.
+The manuscripts of the Preslav recension or "Eastern" variant are among the oldest of the Old Church Slavonic language, only predated by the Moravian recension.
 This recension was centred around the Preslav Literary School.
 Since the earliest datable Cyrillic inscriptions were found in the area of Preslav, it is this school which is credited with the development of the Cyrillic alphabet which gradually replaced the Glagolitic one.
-A number of prominent Bulgarian writers and scholars worked at the Preslav Literary School, including Naum of Preslav (until 893), Constantine of Preslav, John Exarch, Chernorizets Hrabar, etc. The main linguistic features of this recension are the following:
+A number of prominent Bulgarian writers and scholars worked at the Preslav Literary School, including Naum of Preslav (until 893), Constantine of Preslav, John Exarch, Chernorizets Hrabar, etc..
+The main linguistic features of this recension are the following: